Dillon Brooks: National team career

 Brooks played for the Canadian national team in the 2015 Pan American Games, where the team won the silver medal.

 On May 24, 2022, Brooks was one of fourteen players to agree to a three-year commitment to play with the Canadian senior men's national team, aiming to break a decades-long trend of failing to qualify for the Olympic basketball tournament.
 They achieved this goal at the 2023 FIBA World Cup, and won the bronze medal, Canada's first global tournament medal in basketball since 1936.
 Brooks played a crucial role, recording a team-best 39 points in their victory over the United States.
 This was a single-game scoring record for a Canadian player at the World Cup, surpassing Carl Ridd's previous high of 37 at the 1954 edition.
 Brooks was named Best Defensive Player of the tournament by FIBA.

 He was named to Canada's roster for the 2024 Summer Olympics in Paris.
+After a strong unbeaten performance in the group stage, which was deemed the "group of death" by experts, Canada was surprisingly eliminated in the quarterfinals by hosts France..
+Brooks averaged 11.3 points, 3.8 rebounds, and 1.5 assists over 4 games.